sandialabs/matcal/documentation/source/Setting Up MatCal.rst

 .. code-block:: python

-    MatCalMeshDecomposerIdentifier.register('e', ExodusMeshDecomposer)
+    matcal_mesh_decomposer_identifier.register('e', ExodusMeshDecomposer)

-Here MatCalMeshDecomposerIdentifier is the factory object, 'e' is the key the factory used to identify what kind of decomposer to use, and ExodusMeshDecomposer is the decomposer that will be returned after initialization (if necessary).
+Here matcal_mesh_decomposer_identifier is the factory object, 'e' is the key the factory used to identify what kind of decomposer to use, and ExodusMeshDecomposer is the decomposer that will be returned after initialization (if necessary).
 The second action factories perform is returning the desired object for the key passed to it.
-For MatCalMeshDecomposerIdentifier this method is identify
+For matcal_mesh_decomposer_identifier this method is identify

 .. code-block:: python

     key = 'e'
-    decomposer = MatCalMeshDecomposerIdentifier.identify(key)
+    decomposer = matcal_mesh_decomposer_identifier.identify(key)

-For MatCalMeshDecomposerIdentifier, it behaves similar to a dictionary, but other factories are more complicated and can identify what to return based on function calls or other criteria.
+For matcal_mesh_decomposer_identifier, it behaves similar to a dictionary, but other factories are more complicated and can identify what to return based on function calls or other criteria.